Marketing 101: A Fresh Approach Never Goes Out of Style

-I’ve had clients struggle to change a dated look such as a font that says, “This is the 90’s,” for a company that’s growing in 2017.
+I’ve had clients struggle to change a dated look, such as a font that says “This is the 90’s,” for a company that’s growing in 2021.
 We subconsciously think of different eras and different times based on what we see.
 The fonts.
 The colors.

-This is why movies and TV shows often incorporate a couple of memorable images to convey a different time period.
-We see these images and it puts us right back in time, even if that era actually was before “our” time.
+This is why movies and TV shows often incorporate a couple of memorable images to convey a different time.
+We see these images and it puts us right back in time, even if that era was before “our” time.